 How the Site is Run

-The site is run by a group of volunteers.
+The site is run by volunteers.
 We try to give as much public exposure as possible to what we do on the DOL home page and in Deddington News.
-Overall management of the site, review of material, checking compliance with our own code of conduct (see below) etc. is done by the Website Editorial Group (WEG).
-Members in 2021 are: Mary Robinson and David Rogers.
+Overall management of the site, annual review of material, checking compliance with our own code of conduct (see below), etc. is done by the editor.